How Much Compensation Could I Claim From My Landlord?

 If you’re wondering how to claim compensation from your landlord, please read on.

 When you begin your tenant injury claim, one of the most important issues is your potential compensation.
 Many people believe that they can claim compensation only for medical costs related to their injury or direct loss of earnings that occur as a result of the injury.
 However, this is simply not the case.
-As part of your work accident claim, you could receive compensation for a whole manner of costs and damages that are related to your injury.
+As part of your accident at work claim, you could receive compensation for a whole manner of costs and damages that are related to your injury.
 These include:

 - General damages – including unspecified damages such as emotional suffering as the result of the injury, effects that long-term pain has upon your life, and even any loss of professional reputation stemming from the injury or the medical treatment of the injury.